Tutorial: Signin Compose

 }

-GetGoogleIdOption alternative
+GetGoogleIdOption options

-Once the user is signed in and we have obtained a credential response, we call getChatterID() to extract the Google ID Token from the credential and send it to the chatterd backend to obtain a chatterID.
+Once the user is signed in and we have obtained a credential response, we call getChatterID() to extract the Google ID Token from the credential and send it to the chatterd back end to obtain a chatterID.
 Add the following function inside your signin() function, before the existing try-catch block, replacing the // define getChatterID() comment:

 suspend fun getChatterID(result: GetCredentialResponse) {